 |Refrigerated shelf life||3 months||1 week or less||3 months||2-4 weeks|

-If you accidentally stored feta cheese for too long and it doesn’t look fresh, while you may not get sick, it sure is unpleasant to eat.
-But, if the feta cheese smells sour, looks slimy or mushy, and has molds growing on it, you should definitely not eat it.
+It’s important to note that if feta cheese smells odd, looks slimy or mushy, and even has molds growing on it, you should definitely not eating it.

-It can contain harmful molds and bacteria like Salmonella, Listeria, and E. coli.
-Some molds will produce a poisonous substance called mycotoxins, which can cause adverse health effect from mild to severe.
-You could get an upset stomach, allergic reaction, or even a life-threatening scenario.
+Consuming a spoiled feta may contain harmful bacteria like Salmonella, Listeria, and E. coli.
+Some molds will also produce poisonous substances called mycotoxins, which can cause serious issue to your health.
+Symptoms such as upset stomach, allergic reaction, or even threaten your life.

-A fresh feta smells like, well… a fresh feta.
-It carries a mild acidic tangy smell by nature.
-That’s because the (Greek) feta production ages the cheese for at least 2-3 months brined in an oak barrel.
-A certain salt-loving molds and bacteria will then start to take place breaking down the lactose and protein.
-The process will release a slightly sour or “off” smell that you’ll find in spoiled food.
+Feta carries a mild acidic tangy smell naturally.
+That’s because the (Greek) feta production ages the cheese for at least 2-3 months and brined in an oak barrel.
+The salt-loving molds and bacteria will then start to take place breaking down the lactose and protein compounds.
+The process will release a slightly sour or “off” smell that you’ll find it similar to the spoiled food.

-Same goes for other salt-fermented foods as well, e.g. the Chinese stinky tofu and Surströmming.
+Same goes for other salt-fermented foods as well, such as the Chinese stinky tofu and Surströmming.
 That’s why feta is not suitable for people with histamine intolerance — high histamine in feta.

-There is also a yeast-like or mushroom smell, especially in the artisanal feta cheese.
-Different types of yeast found in feta cheese play an unclear role, which could be responsible for the off-flavor and spoilage.
+There is also a yeast-like or mushroom smell in the feta cheese.
+Different types of yeast are found in feta cheese, which could be blamed for the off-flavor and spoilage.

-You might also find feta smells feet-like or dirty socks odor, or even similar to mulched lawn clippings.
-It could be due to the bacteria E. faecium found in all stages of feta cheese manufacturing, where the smell compounds released by this bacteria.
-This bacteria also found in bowel & gut, its odor had been discussed.
+Feta can have bad odor like feet or socks (after a day work), or even similar to mulched lawn clippings.
+It could be due to the bacteria E. faecium found in all stages during feta cheese manufacturing.
+The same bacteria also found in the bowel and gut.

-Notably, L. brevis (1) producing a harsh, vinegar-like flavor (2).
-Some other Lactobacillus strains of bacteria in feta cheese are responsible for the production of stinky Volatile Sulphur Compounds (VOCs) (3), which also commonly found in sweaty feet.
+Notably, bacteria like L. brevis (1) producing a harsh, vinegar-like flavor (2).
+Some other Lactobacillus in feta cheese are responsible for the production of stinky Volatile Sulphur Compounds (VOCs) (3), which commonly found in sweaty feet.

-Next, inspect the cheese surface.
-It should be tofu-like but crumbly.
-Make sure there’s no molds or dark spots on it.
-Sometimes, molds can be too tiny to see or in various colors and shapes.
-They can also be in one big cluster, or scattered.
+Next, inspect the cheese’s surface.
+It should be tofu-like but crumbly and rigid.
+Make sure there’s no mold or dark spots on it.
+Sometimes, mold can be too small to spot or in contrast colors and structure, and a big cluster or scattered.

-Check the texture and consistency of feta.
-If it feels mushy, slimy or stick, discard it.
+Touch the texture for consistency of feta.
+If it feels mushy, slimy or sticky, toss it away.

-For crumbled feta, fridge for too long can make it hard and dry.
-It may be still safe to eat, but would be unpleasant.
+If refrigerating crumbled feta for too long, it will become hard and dry.
+Still safe to eat, but likely unpleasant.

-Lastly, smell the feta cheese.
-Trust your nose, it should smell fresh with pleasant sourness.
-A bad feta might develop an overly sour smell, strong “off” odor, and even beer-like smell.
+Lastly, smell your feta cheese.
+Give it a good sniff, it should smell fresh with a mild pleasant sourness.
+A bad one might have an overly sour smell, strong “off” odor, and even beer-like smell.

 Use an airtight container, or a sealable zipper bag.
 For zipper bag, squeeze out as much air as possible.
 Cover your feta cheese completely in the solution and keep it in the fridge.